Even after they've done it for years. Because they likely fell into running their business but never introspected to build efficient processes for it.

 For example, if you have two employees and three clients, losing one employee or one client is going to hurt.

 At Bell Curve, we're 8 people.
 Here's the unintuitive part: I'm not earning more with 8 than when we were 4.
-(Because my salary had to be reduced to pay for new hires.)
+(Because my salary had to be held constant to pay for new hires.)
 However, I'm earning the same but without any of the month-to-month volatility.
 That equates to significantly less stress and significantly more consistency.

 In short — up to a point of diminshing returns — being slightly bigger can drastically reduce stress when you're still small.
 Even if it means more people to manage.